Krisarp/Rpg-simple-menu/README.md

         #prints your inventory
         time.sleep(.2)
         print()
-        print ("You look in your pockets, theres a pen there")
+        print ("You look in your pockets, there are pens in it")

     else:
         print()